 A key consideration in pursuing one's ancestry is spelling, of which there are over 200 MacMillan variants.
 Spelling wasn't that important an issue to those living before the 20th century.
 Researchers will frequently find the spelling of a surname changes from one generation to the next.
 Surnames weren't in use in Western Europe until the 13th century and then only by the elite.
 Commoners might not have had a surname until the 18th century, often assigned when they emigrated.

 There are also customs and issues relating to forenames.
 Naming customs, nicknames and Gaelic to English spellings all figure into recorded names of Scottish and, in particular, Highland ancestors.
 Available to CMI members is a page with more details about forenames/given names in the Highlands.

 See a page with downloadable PDFs specific to military service, vocation and time periods, this available to CMI members.

 Project MAOL is a database specific to MacMillans (of whatever spellings) and septs being compiled and maintained by the Clan Centre.
 For more information see an introduction to Project MAOL.
 Members of Clan MacMillan International Centre may log in to the Member's pages to access the archives and contribute their family trees.

 MacMillans may participate in the Clan MacMillan Y-DNA Project, this facilitated through FamilyTreeDNA.
 See a page with an explanation of the benefits and process.
-Administrators are Gary McMillian and David W. McMillan.
+Administrators are Gary McMillian, David W. McMillan and Robert McMillan.